 The drone that stands out for average users is the DJI Air 3.
 It’s feature-rich, boasting a revamped camera capable of delivering high quality 4k 60fps.
 Plus, its omni-directional sensors enhance safety during flight by improving object and people tracking.
 However, if you’re on a tighter budget and seeking a basic yet effective drone, the Mini 3 is also an excellent choice.

-Mavic Mini 4 Pro – Budget Drone for Average Users
+DJI Mini 4 Pro – Top Tier Smallest Camera Drone

-As the cheapest and most portable choice in DJI’s drone line-up, it’s your go-to if all you want is something basic that delivers quality, steady aerial footage without breaking the bank.
+As the capable and portable choice in DJI’s drone line-up, it’s your go-to if all you want is something basic that delivers quality, steady aerial footage.
 Plus, it’s so compact, it’ll fit effortlessly into your holiday luggage.
-Delve deeper into its capabilities with our detailed review: You can learn more about the DJI Mini 4 Pro in our review: https://oscarliang.com/dji-mini-4-pro/
+You can learn more about the DJI Mini 4 Pro in our review: https://oscarliang.com/dji-mini-4-pro/

 Check the price of DJI Mini 4 Pro (affiliate links):